BobAmand/what-to-watch/README.md

-# MOVIE RATING EXERCISE:
-# ---
-  The three data files (u.data, u.item, u.user) are on
-  the same directory as the repository.
-They have not been pushed to GitHub
-  # What to Watch
+  # What to Watch   - Bob Amand, The Iron Yard, Cohort 5

   ## Description